 When renting out a property, each landlord has to assure their tenants that all gas appliances are safe to use.
 That is why landlords are obliged to perform an annual gas safety check.
+This applies to both single-lets and HMOs (houses in multiple occupation).
 But what if you need to change a boiler that has been recently inspected?
 Do you need a gas safety certificate for a new boiler?
 Well, this post will not only give you the answer but also clarify all the obligations of a landlord, related to the gas safety of a rental property.

 So, if you want to find out:

 “Landlord gas certificate” or “gas safety certificate” is an official document that proves that a landlord has met his/her obligations to ensure that all of the gas appliances in the property are safe to use.
 It is required by the law and should be renewed annually.

 You might hear people referring to it as “CP12”, “gas safety record”, or “landlord gas safety record”.
 Don’t get confused, those are names of the same document!

 You don’t need to get another inspection before the due date if your new boiler has been installed by a Gas Safe registered engineer.
 A professionally installed appliance is considered safe for 12 months from the date of installation.
 However, your next inspection still should be performed one year after the previous one if you have other gas appliances, such as a gas oven or hobs.

 Let’s say you have inspected your old boiler in January 2021 together with the rest of the gas appliances.
 Due to some circumstances, you get a new boiler in June.
 Here comes the question of whether you need to perform another inspection before the previous Gas Safety Check expires.
 In this situation, if other gas appliances have been checked in January 2021, then the due date for your next gas safety inspection is January 2022.